Green energy

 Priorities for INE

-On-shore power supply facilities are important to help decarbonise inland vessels at berth.
-Continued EU co-financing through the Connecting Europe Facility and other funding programmes are essential to install these expensive assets.
+- Sufficient shore-side power is important to decarbonise inland waterway vessels at berth.
+Continued EU co-financing through the Connecting Europe Facility and other funding programmes is essential to install these expensive facilities.
 Two other important factors to be addressed are grid access at berth and sufficient grid capacity.

-• The national frameworks are welcomed but battery, hydrogen and other sustainable fuels infrastructure should definitely be deployed along a corridor approach.
-Installing alternative refueling infrastructure in each inland port is economically unviable and in practice unnecessary.
-It could lead to oversupply in one region and undersupply in another, inland ports are not evenly distributed along waterways.
+- The national alternative fuel frameworks are welcome, but battery, hydrogen and other sustainable energy infrastructure should definitely be deployed in a corridor approach.
+Installing alternative refuelling infrastructure at every inland port is economically unviable and practically unnecessary.
+It could lead to oversupply in one region and undersupply in another, as inland ports are not evenly distributed along waterways.

 Corridors are well placed to help integrate industrial, transport and energy policy across sectors and corridors